digital-asset/custom-views/README.md

 The reference documentation is available [at docs.daml.com](https://docs.daml.com/2.5.0/app-dev/custom-views/index.html).

 ## Examples
-A quickstart example using the projection library can be found [here](https://github.com/digital-asset/ex-custom-views-spring-boot).
+A quickstart example using the Custom Views library can be found [here](https://github.com/digital-asset/ex-custom-views-spring-boot).

 ## Releasing